tpartner/LimeSurvey-Card-Sorting-5x-6x/README.md

-# Card Sorting for LimeSurvey 5.x - 6.6
+# Card Sorting for LimeSurvey 5.x and 6.x
 **A custom question theme for "card sorting" in LimeSurvey 5.x and 6.x**

 Compatible with LimeSurvey version 5.x and 6.x.